 These sorts of protections actually may turn out to be more important than the compensation terms in the contract of a first-term president.
 Be warned, however, that every president’s situation is different and requires unique legal attention.

-(In the next installment of this blog, we will look at renewal contracts.)
+(In the next installment of this series, we will look at renewal contracts.)